 We are proud to announce that Challenging Behavior in Elementary and Middle School has won a Texty Award for Textbook Excellence.
 The prize, presented by the Text and Academic Authors Association, honors a book for its teachability, organization, interest, and appeal.

 Written by an educator and consultant who has spent 30 years working with children and families and a writer who specializes in education, Challenging Behavior in Elementary and Middle School is a comprehensive and indispensable resource for everyone who plans to work—or is currently working—in elementary and middle schools.

-This new book presents in-depth background information and strategies to help pre-service and practicing teachers understand, prevent, and address the behavior problems found so often in today’s schools.
-The evidence-based techniques at the heart of the text work with the most difficult behaviors, benefit every child in the classroom, and can be used alone or together, creating tools suitable for many different children and situations.
+This book presents in-depth background information and strategies to help pre-service and practicing teachers understand, prevent, and address the behavior problems found so often in today’s schools.
+The evidence-based techniques at the heart of the textbook work with the most difficult behaviors, benefit every child in the classroom, and can be used alone or together, creating tools suitable for many different children and situations.

 The text brings together in one practical, academically rigorous, user-friendly volume facts and methods drawn from neuroscience, psychology, psychiatry, special education, classroom management, child development, cross-cultural research, and proactive social and emotional skills programs.